 This document articulates a theory.
-Theories can be expressed mathematically, symbolically, or in common language; but are generally expected to follow principles of logic or rational thought.
+Theories can be expressed logically, mathematically, symbolically, or in common language; but are generally expected to follow well understood principles of logic or rational thought.

 This theory can be implemented within a robust model which is understandable by computer software.
 However, expressing that computer readable model is not in the scope for this document.
-For information on modeling this theory see "Modeling Business Information Using XBRL" which can be found here:
+For information on modeling this theory see the "Conceptual Model of a Digital Financial Report" which can be found here:

-http://xbrl.squarespace.com/creating-financial-reports/
+http://xbrl.squarespace.com/conceptual-model/